Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintC/us22/03.design/Readme.md

-# US08 - As a VFM, I want the system to produce a list (report) of vehicles needing maintenance.
+# US22 - As a GSM, I want to add a new entry in the Agenda.

 ## 3. Design - User Story Realization